Frequently Asked Questions

 What is a protected zone?

 A historic shipwreck protected zone is an area not exceeding 100 hectares, declared by the Minister by notice in the South Australian Government Gazette.
-There are three such historic shipwreck protected zones in South Australia; one around the barque South Australian, one around the historic shipwreck Zanoni, and the other around the historic shipwreck ex-HMAS Hobart.
+There are two such historic shipwreck protected zones in South Australia; one around the barque South Australian, and the other one around the historic shipwreck Zanoni.
 Entry into the protected zone of the South Australian is strictly prohibited.
-Entry to the ex-HMAS Hobart and Zanoni protected zones requires a permit.
-It is an offence to enter these protected zones without a permit.
+Entry to the Zanoni protected zone requires a permit.
+It is an offence to enter this protected zones without a permit.

 Historic shipwreck protected zones are identified on coastal navigation charts and on signage posted at publicly accessible boat ramps in the vicinity of the zones.
 Information is also available online through the Department for Environment and Water (DEW) website.
 The department has published a number of media releases reminding the public to exercise caution in the vicinity of historic shipwrecks and protected zones.